Risk Factors Dashboard

 Capital Position.
 Our policy has always been to protect the safety and soundness of the Bank through credit and operational risk management, balance sheet strength, and sound operations.
 The end result of these activities has been capital ratios that meet or exceed the well-capitalized standards set by the Office of the Comptroller of the Currency (the "OCC").
 We believe that maintaining a strong capital position safeguards the long-term interests of the Bank, the Company, and our stockholders.

 Stockholder Value.
 We strive to provide stockholder value while maintaining a strong capital position.
+We continue to generate returns to stockholders through dividend payments and share repurchases.
 We continue to generate returns to stockholders through dividend payments.
-Total dividends declared and paid during fiscal year 2023 were $83.2 million.
+Total dividends declared and paid during fiscal year 2024 were $44.5 million.
+The Company repurchased 3,280,110 shares for $19.3 million during fiscal year 2024, which all occurred in the first half of the year.
 The Company's cash dividend payout policy is reviewed quarterly by management and the Board of Directors, and the ability to pay dividends under the policy depends upon a number of factors, including the Company's financial condition and results of operations, regulatory capital requirements, regulatory limitations on the Bank's ability to make capital distributions to the Company, and the amount of cash at the holding company level.
-If an adverse development arising from the digital transformation is not sufficiently remediated or is not remediated in a timely fashion, the Company's reputation could be significantly impacted which could result in loss of customer business, subject the Company to regulatory scrutiny, or expose the Company to possible litigation, any of which could have a material impact on the Company's financial condition and results of operations.
-For fiscal year 2024, it is the current intention of the Board of Directors to pay out the regular quarterly cash dividend of $0.085 per share.
-For fiscal year 2023, it is the current intention of the Board of Directors to continue the payout of 100% of the Company's earnings to its stockholders through regular quarterly dividends and a true-up dividend.
+For fiscal year 2025, it is the current intention of the Board of Directors to continue the regular quarterly cash dividend of $0.085 per share.

 3